What is the Registry?

 - Entry link: accepts only a link to an existing Benchling lab notebook entry

-- Entity link: accepts only a link to an entity in the Registry of a specific schema
+- Entity Link: accepts a link to entities under a specified schema

 The most important field to consider is the entity link field.
 This is how we will model the relationship between two different biological materials of different schema.